Forbes

 AI Use Cases in Construction: A Deeper Look

-AI is already reshaping tasks across the construction lifecycle, from jobsite safety and design coordination to scheduling, cost estimating, and contract risk management.
+AI is already at work across the project lifecycle.
+Jobsite safety, design coordination, scheduling, cost estimating, and contract risk have all changed.

 Illustration of seven AI use cases in construction: jobsite safety monitoring, AI augmented design and BIM optimization, predictive scheduling and project controls, drone and camera based progress monitoring, predictive maintenance for equipment, AI powered cost estimating, and contract and risk document intelligence.